 This is a big reason why all of my restaurants remain committed to serving only Wild Alaskan Salmon, as well as other Wild Seafood species.
 The health and safety of our customers remains our top priority, and every day I put in the work to ensure that it stays that way.
 See for yourself!

-Book a reservation at one of our six locations and taste the difference that Wild makes!
+Book a reservation at one of our seven locations and taste the difference that Wild makes!